Roxy’s move from Washington, DC to Canberra, Australia

 Home at last!

 I highly recommend Pet Express and especially Simone if you need to import your pet to Australia.
 Because of them, the whole process ran smoothly, and both Roxy and I were a lot less anxious.
-It is clear that the whole team love animals and work really hard to achieve the best possible outcomes for them.
+It is clear that the whole team love animals and works really hard to achieve the best possible outcomes for them.
 Thank you, Simone and Pet Express for bringing our wonderful dog Roxy home!